BINF-6310L-8310L-Spring23/Lab_4_ANOVA/README.md

 library(ALL)
 data(ALL)
 ```
-Now the data will be stored in a matrix called golub
+Now the data will be stored in a matrix called ALL

 Now we do Exercies 1 and 2 from section 5.7